RoboLecturer/RoboLecturer-Code/README.md

-# ROS - Python Tutorial
+# ROS - Python Documentation

 ## 1. Overview
 Each subgroup should have an instance of Linux on their machine - both virtual machines and dual-boots are fine.
 The latest Linux kernel that runs ROS is Ubuntu 20.04 which runs ROS Noetic.
 Noetic is recommended because it supports Python 3 officially.
 The default Python version for Ubuntu 20.04 is Python 3.8, but it can support Python 3.10 (see [here](https://computingforgeeks.com/how-to-install-python-on-ubuntu-linux-system/) to install).